-The Committee is composed of Mr. Daniel Ohene Kwaku Owusu (Chairman), Mr. William Kwadwo Boateng, Dr. Mark Boadu, Mr. Stephen Yamoah Nteful and Mr Mark Anim Ayeh being the Secretary of the Committee and ex-officio: Ms. Dzigbordi Gadotor
+The Committee is composed of Mr. Daniel Ohene Kwaku Owusu (Chairman), Mr. William Kwadwo Boateng, Dr. Mark Boadu, Mr. Stephen Yamoah Nteful, and Mr. Mark Anim Ayeh, being the Secretary of the Committee and ex-officio Mrs Dzigbordi Gadotor.

-The Committee's terms of reference are stated below:
+The Committee's terms of reference are as below: